Whitmore, California

-Whitmore is an unincorporated community and census-designated place (CDP) in Shasta County, California.
+Whitmore is an unincorporated community and census-designated place (CDP) in Shasta County, California, United States.
 Its population is 311 as of the 2020 census.

 History

-Its zip code is 96096, and wired telephone numbers follow the pattern 530-472-xxxx, which is shared by the neighboring communities of Oak Run and Ingot.
+Its zip code is 96096, and wired telephone numbers follow the pattern 530-472-xxxx, which is shared by the neighboring communities of Oak Run, Shingletown, and Millville.

-There is one store and gas station, as well as a consignment/antique shop known as The Way Station.
+There is one store, as well as a consignment/antique shop known as The Way Station.
 The store is next to the Whitmore post office.

 There are two churches, Whitmore Grace Community Church and Whitmore Seventh-Day Advent.

 Geography

 Climate

 This region experiences hot and dry summers.
 According to the Köppen Climate Classification system, Whitmore has a warm-summer Mediterranean climate, abbreviated "CSB" on climate maps.

 Demographics

 Whitmore first appeared as a census designated place in the 2020 U.S. census.